Ready for Installation downloads

 Note: you can have different versions on your computer if you install them to different locations, i.e. install the old WinFIG 3.x into C:\Program Files\WinFIG3.

-WinFIG requires some DLLs from the Visual Studio 2010 redistributable.
-Usually these are already on your computer, but possibly of an outdated version.
-If WinFIG shows a Windows error message at startup (DLL is missing, configuration error or similar) download and install a newer version, which you can get from Microsoft here for 32 Bit systems or here for 64 Bit systems.
+WinFIG requires some DLLs from the Visual Studio 2019 redistributable.
+Usually these are already on your computer, if you already installed other recent software.
+If WinFIG shows a Windows error message at startup (DLL is missing, configuration error or similar) download and install the package, which you can get from Microsoft here.

-Download and execute WinFIG-50-Linux-x86-Install and follow the instructions of the setup program.
+Download and execute WinFIG-72-Linux-x86_64-Install and follow the instructions of the setup program.
 You must make the file executable in order to run it.
 Use the following command at the command line:

 Alternatively you can download the zipped version and unpack the archive to a place of your choice, e.g. /home/username/WinFIG